 Even if you do everything right, your child may still get sick.
 If they do, make sure that you keep them home from school while they’re sick, and for 24 hours after they’re symptom free.
 If you work, make sure you have a backup plan in place for when your child becomes sick.
 Talk to a neighbor, relative, or a babysitter about being on call in case of an emergency.

-If you have any additional questions about keeping your family safe this school year, reach out to us about seeing one of our family physicians at WWMG.
+If you have any additional questions about keeping your family safe this school year, reach out to us to request an appointment with a primary care provider at WWMG.